H.R. 5438: Incentivize Savings Act

 Why it matters

-Another 49% of unspent funds must be used to pay principal and interest on the public debt.
+Another 49% of any unspent funds must be used for payments of principal and interest on the public debt.

-The remaining 2% of unspent funds is reserved for employee retention bonuses, to be paid within 30 days after the funding period ends.
+The remaining 2% of unspent funds is set aside for retention bonuses, paid within 30 days after the funding period ends.

 Who benefits from H.R.
 5438?